EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 ## Step 1: Use the Dapr state management building block

+You will add code to the TrafficControlService so it uses the Dapr state management building block to store vehicle state:

 1. Open the `src` folder in this repo in VS Code.

 1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.